rcalixte/wayland-book/src/protocol-design/wire-protocol.md

 In addition to these primitives, the following other types are used:

-**string**: A string, prefixed with a 32-bit integer specifying its length (in bytes), followed by the string contents and a NULL terminator, padded to 32 bits with undefined data.
+**string**: A string, prefixed with a 32-bit integer specifying its length (in bytes), followed by the string contents and a NUL terminator, padded to 32 bits with undefined data.
 The encoding is not specified, but in practice UTF-8 is used.